 I’ve been wanting to write about the British New Wave for a while now, but I could only do that once I had seen a significant amount of movies from that period – a challenge that has been both pleasant and surprising once you discover the masterpieces that came out from that era.
-Known to be the “nouvelle vague” of England in a time where the world was changing, specially cinema itself, the british new wave happened from the late 50s to the end of the 60s with the concept of the kitchen sink realism, a term used to categorize the british films that talked about the lives of the ordinary working men from England, focusing in themes such as poverty, abortion, drunkenness, homosexuality and the most famous one, “young angry men” who were unsatisfied with their way of living life.
-More than that, the british new wave is composed by a melancholic black and white photography that reminds a mixture of noir films with the french poetic realism from the 30s by showing us the simple households and brick factory walls that covered most buildings from northern England.
+Known to be the “nouvelle vague” of England in a time where the world was changing, specially cinema itself, the British new wave happened from the late 50s to the end of the 60s with the concept of the kitchen sink realism, a term used to categorize the British films that talked about the lives of the ordinary working men from England, focusing on themes such as poverty, abortion, drunkenness, homosexuality and the most famous one, “young angry men” who were unsatisfied with their way of living life.
+More than that, the British new wave is composed by a melancholic black and white photography that reminds a mixture of noir films with the French poetic realism from the 30s by showing us the simple households and brick factory walls that covered most buildings from northern England.
 Here are some films to get to know this period better.

 A Taste of Honey (1961) by Tony Richardson

-Tony Richardson was one of the names that helped shaping the british new wave period with extremely important titles across his career.
+Tony Richardson was one of the names that helped shaping the British new wave period with extremely important titles across his career.
 A Tate of Honey is one of them.
-It may not be my favourite film from the period, but its importance can’t be taken for granted.
+It may not be my favorite film from the period, but its importance can’t be taken for granted.
 Adapted from the play by Shelagh Delaney, the film tells the story of a 17-year-old girl who gets pregnant from a black sailor and starts living with a gay man after she is dumped by him.
-Their uncommon relationship and the extremely poor conditions they live in were one the many things that defined the kitchen sink realism, resulting four BAFTA awards, including Best Film.
-It’s considered by the BFI one of the best british films of all times.
+Their uncommon relationship and the extremely poor conditions they live in were one the many things that defined the kitchen sink realism, resulting in four BAFTA awards, including Best Film.
+It’s considered by the BFI one of the best British films of all times.

 Room at the Top (1959) by Jack Clayton